 Meanwhile, students in Grades 6-12 can build real apps and websites using blocks, JavaScript, CSS, and HTML through short, self-paced modules.
 They're great way to learn concepts that apply across all programming languages and tools.
 Turtle Programming in Game Lab is a good place to begin.
 Students use simple JavaScript commands to draw shapes and images using a virtual “turtle.”
 And they learn to break down big programming problems into manageable pieces.
 Plus, they design and program their own digital scenes.

-Learn more about how to use Code.org and get involved during its infamous "Hour of Code" - a global movement aimed at encouraging people of all ages to engage with computer programming through a one-hour coding experience that's accessible to beginners.
+Get involved during the infamous "Hour of Code" - a global movement aimed at encouraging people of all ages to engage with computer programming through a one-hour coding experience that's accessible to beginners.
+There are plenty of fun activities to pick from such as NASA Space Jam!

 7. W3Schools

 W3Schools is a free educational website for learning coding online that's great for more advanced coders.
-For students in middle school and high school, W3Schools is a great resource for coding tutorials in multiple languages.
+For students in middle school and high school, W3Schools is a great resource for coding tutorials in multiple programming languages: HTML, CSS, JavaScript, Python, SQL, and more.
 Students can get detailed information on coding topics in an easy-to-digest format.

-What makes W3Schools particularly appealing for young coders is its "Try it Yourself" feature, where learners can write and test code directly within the web browser, providing hands-on experience at no cost.
+What makes W3Schools particularly appealing for young coders is its "Try it Yourself" feature, where learners can write and test code directly within the web browser, providing hands-on experience at no cost (and without having to download anything).
 The site does a great job breaking concepts down into small pieces.
 Kids can get started by creating their first web page with HTML, and then style their web page using CSS.

 8. TinkerCAD

 One of TinkerCAD's key strengths is its accessibility.
 Students can use TinkerCAD with just a web browser, eliminating the need for complex installations.
 The platform offers an extensive library of pre-designed shapes and components, enabling learners to easily incorporate diverse elements into their designs.
 From simple geometric structures to more complex inventions, TinkerCAD accommodates various skill levels and encourages experimentation.
-And the platform integrates seamlessly with 3D printing, enabling students to bring their digital creations into the physical world.
+And the platform integrates seamlessly with 3D printing, enabling students to bring their digital creations into the physical world, which can be super rewarding.

 9. Thunkable